barumau/pandunia/english/pandunia-english.md

 amirlin - command line (console, terminal)
 amper - ampere (amp)
 ampul - ampoule (vial)
+an - by (at, in, on)
+an ke - where
+an lin - online
+an no lin - offline
+an u loka - there
 an:a - cause (make sb. do sth.)
 anairbivi - anaerobic
 anama - dislike (loathe)